geryb-bg/gery-web/blog/Forms, Web Components and Redux/article.md

 };
 ```

-Now, whenever save is clicked we will need to dispatch that action, but in order to be able to do this we need to connect both of our components to the redux store.
+Now, whenever save is clicked we will need to dispatch that action.
 This means that we will need to change our `MissionsList` component to connect it to the Redux store:

 ```js
 export class MissionsList extends connect(store)(LitElement) {